• Skip to primary navigation

 boy laying on sand dunes after sliding down.

-The hubby and I enjoying the dunes.
+The hubby and I enjoyed the dunes.
 We did not try and sled down.
 Also, as another side note, walking the dunes is great exercise.
-If I did this everyday, I would be RIPPED!
+If I did this every day, I would be RIPPED!

 husband and wife standing on the coral pink sand dunes, embracing